LoyolaChicagoBooks/introcs-csharp/rst/files/fio.rst

 This is useful in case you want to later write into the same directory that you read from.
 You can get a location from ``GetLocation`` and then write to the same directory, creating a ``StreamWriter``.
-Use the convenience
-function:
+You can use the convenience function:

 .. literalinclude:: ../../source/examples/fio/fio.cs
    :start-after: OpenWriter chunk